dstuartelliott/shopify-podcast-translator/README.md

 Some other interesting tidbits behind the making of this app -

 - I'm running my own Node Express server to serve out the data.
 I have a bunch of juicy JSON files from all the transcribing code I've written.
-- The app uses the SpeechSynthesis feature of modern desktop browsers.
-There are a few differences in player permissions and voices arrays, but it totally works on mobile.
-That version is live!
+- I use the Google Text to Speech API, so I can use customized female and male voices with Quebec accents.
+I switched from the SpeechSynthesis framework because the voice results were too variant across browsers and devices.!
-- It's a little incomplete.
-There can be some weird behaviour because of state jumps.
-However, considering that the assigned challenges were limited in scope, I figure a bit of incompleteness for the application project is acceptable.
+- As far an an MVP goes, it's actually getting there now.
+Since I submitted it in early September I've been hacking away at it.
+The delta from initial submission to current version is massive at this point.
+That's what getting up at 5AM and working every day on it gets ya!
 - This will be my graduation project for my Bootcamp, so I intend to expand it quite a bit!
-There's no reason I can't add more languages, or explore searching the text, or add meta-data from others APIs, etc.
+There's no reason I can't add more languages, or add meta-data from others APIs, etc. I'll be graduating on November 18th, so I'll be adding to this project on ongoing basis.